-The Namakhvani Hydropower Cascade is a system of two plants with a total capacity of 433 MW and potential yearly generation of 1496 mln. kWh (around 13% of the total generation in 2020).
+The Namakhvani Hydropower Cascade is a system of two plants with a total capacity of 433 MW and a potential yearly generation of 1496 mln. kWh (around 13% of the total generation in 2020).
 The HPP has been designed for the river Rioni, to be built just 20 kilometers or so from Kutaisi, one of the largest cities in Georgia.
 The project is operated by the Norwegian Clean Energy Group, with 10% shares, and the Turkish industrial conglomerate, ENKA Insaat ve Sanayi AS, holding 90%.
 It is also linked to a 15-year Power Purchase Agreement (PPA) from the Georgian government, indicating that the electricity it generates will be purchased by the government for eight months a year (excluding May, June, July, and August) for the first 15 years of the plant’s operation.
 During the remaining four months, the ownership will be free to market the electricity either domestically or abroad.
 The construction was launched on 1 March 2021, with completion planned by August 2024.

-In recent months, the Namakhvani hydro power plant has become one of the most discussed topics in Georgian society.
+In recent months, the Namakhvani hydropower plant has become one of the most discussed topics in Georgian society.
 The project has also been protested several times by thousands in the center of Kutaisi since their first mass protest on 28 February, the day before the preparatory works started.

 Most of the criticisms raised seem to be rooted in the perceived lack of transparency during the negotiation and preparation phases of the project.
 The protesters raised doubts about the fairness of the legal background of the project.
 They assert that the Georgian government might be giving away extremely valuable national reserves (lands and hydro resources) for free, without clear future benefits for the country.
 They also expressed concerns about the possible threat to the population several kilometers down the Rioni river if the dam is realized.
 The protesters further claim that no reliable geological or seismological assessment for the proposal has been provided to the public, and – as the region is seismically active – any miscalculations could destroy people’s lives and property during a natural disaster.
 The demonstrators subsequently highlighted that the Namakhvani, and all similar projects, should be planned with the involvement of local communities, and that closed doors negotiations between the central government and foreign companies are unjust with respect to affected populations.
 Their concerns about affecting the microclimate and ecology were also raised.
 Finally, the protesters expressed doubts regarding the project’s true necessity for the country’s energy security.

 Recently, a meeting between the main protesters and the chief policymakers was conducted.
-The result being that both parties recognized that they each have an obligation to prove the accuracy of their positions.
+The result was that both parties recognized that they each have an obligation to prove the accuracy of their positions.
 This is surely a step in the right direction.
-Only through an open and constructive dialogue, based on objective evidence, can strategically important – but highly impactful – actions, like the realization of large energy projects, be carried forward.
+Only through open and constructive dialogue, based on objective evidence, can strategically important – but highly impactful – actions, like the realization of large energy projects, be carried forward.

 Although the issues raised push well beyond the economic rationale behind the choice to authorize the Namakhvani HPP construction, this blog will approach the discussion from an economic angle, exploring whether – and to what extent – the HPP satisfies the energy needs of the country.
-We will take this chance to look ahead to potential energy challenges, and to seek a possible way forward, keeping in mind the lessons learned from the Namakhvani controversy.
+We will take this chance to look ahead to potential energy challenges, and seek a possible way forward, keeping in mind the lessons learned from the Namakhvani controversy.